-Empire Life uses derivative financial instruments to manage exposure to foreign currency, equity and other market risks associated with certain assets and liabilities.
+The Company may use derivative financial instruments to partly manage exposure to foreign currency, interest rate, equity and other market risks associated with certain assets and liabilities.
 Derivative financial assets are designated as FVTPL which are recorded at fair value on the acquisition date and subsequently revalued at their fair value as at each reporting date.
 Derivative financial instruments with a positive fair value are recorded as assets while derivative financial instruments with a negative fair value are recorded as liabilities.
 Changes in fair value are recorded in fair value change in FVTPL assets, in the consolidated statements of income.